Kapaya/vlhcc21/paper.md

 Vegemite [@lin2009] is a tool for end-user programming of mashups that harnesses web scraping for web automation.
 Unlike our model, its table interface is only populated and can only be interacted with after all the demonstrations have been provided which does not support interleaving of scraping and table operations to achieve an incremental workflow for users.
 Its web automation utilizes CoScripter [@leshed2008] which is used to record operations on the scraped values in the table for automation tasks.
 CoScripter provides the generated automation program as text-based commands, such as “paste address into ‘Walk Score’ input”, which can be edited via “sloppy programming” [@lin2009] techniques.
 However, this editing does not extend to the synthesized web scraping program which is not displayed and therefore cannot be modified.

 Sifter [@huynh2006] is a tool that augments websites with advanced sorting and filtering functionality.
-Similar to Wildcard, it uses web scraping to extract data from websites in order to enable customizations.
-However, Wildcard supports a broader range of customizations beyond sorting and filtering, including adding annotations to websites and running computations with a spreadsheet formula language.
-Sifter attempts to automatically detect items and fields on the page with a variety of clever heuristics, including automatically detecting link tags and considering the size of elements on the page.
+It attempts to automatically detect items and fields on the page with a variety of clever heuristics, including automatically detecting link tags and considering the size of elements on the page.
 If this falls, it gives the user the option of demonstrating to correct the result if the heuristics.
-In contrast, our model is simpler and makes fewer assumptions about the structure of websites by giving control to the user from the beginning of the process and display the synthesized program which can be modified.
+In contrast, our model is simpler and makes fewer assumptions about the structure of websites by giving control to the user from the beginning of the process and displaying the synthesized program which can be modified.
 We hypothesize that focusing on a tight feedback loop rather than automation may support a scraping process that is just as fast as an automated one, offers more expressive scraping and extends to a greater variety of websites.
 However, further user testing is required to actually validate this hypothesis.

 ## Program Synthesis

 FlashProg [@mayer2015] is a framework that provides program navigation and disambiguation for programming-by-example tools like FlashExtract [@le2014].
 The program viewer provides a high level description of synthesized programs as well as a way to navigate the list of alternative programs that satisfy the demonstrations.
 This is important because demonstrations are an ambiguous specification for program synthesis [@peleg2018] and therefore the set of synthesized programs can be large.
 To further ensure that the best synthesized program is arrived at, FlashProg has a disambiguation viewer that asks the user questions in order to resolve ambiguities in the user's demonstrations.
 In contrast, our model only presents the top-ranked synthesized program which may not be the best one.
-Furthermore, the program is presented in is low-level form as a formula which may not be end-user friendly but allows for more expressiveness because it can be directly modified by programmers.
+Furthermore, the program is presented in is low-level form as a CSS selector which is not end-user friendly but allows for more expressiveness.

 # Conclusion And Future Work {#sec:conclusion}